MasonHollo/Windbnb/API-docs-AirBnB.md

 * Require Authentication: true
 * Request
-  * Method: get
+  * Method: GET
-  * Route path: /bookings/:spotId
+  * Route path: /api/spots/:spotId/bookings
   * Body: none

 * Successful Response: If you ARE NOT the owner of the spot.